CDLUC3/mrt-doc/design/object-reset/prune.md

 ## Apply a Merritt PRUNE transaction
 Submit this through ingest with no payload

-### Prune options
-- prune any file key that has not been pulled forward to the current version
+### Prune Alororithm 1: Prune any pathname ("fileid") not in the current version
-- prune any file key that has not been pulled forward to the current version AND that has a duplicate checksum on a different key
+- prune any pathname ("file id") that has not been pulled forward to the current version

 <details>
 <summary>Sample Storage Manifest: ADD from ingest manfiest</summary>

-### Version 5: Process PRUNE (prune all)
+### Version 5: Process PRUNE (prune cat.txt and goat.txt)
 ```yaml
 ark: ark:/test/foo
 local_id: loc